 There are so many combinations that works brilliantly here, and my Sage and Onion Stuffing Balls are as close as can be to this recipe, apart from the fact that they are bite-sized.

-Other great variations include sausage meat, as in my Sausage Stuffing Balls, or, for more festive touch, chestnuts or cranberries.
+Other great variations include sausage meat, as in my Sausage Stuffing Balls, or, for more festive touch, Chestnut and Cranberry Stuffing Balls.
 And the list can go on.

 A bread stuffing is super easy to make, and it actually works even better with stale bread that wouldn't otherwise be as nice in a sandwich or on its own.